 However, Burgoyne, in passing from Lake Champlain to the Hudson River, found his way blocked by fallen trees and ruined bridges.
 If the patriots were not strong enough to meet him in battle, they were at least clever enough to hinder his advance.
 Burgoyne had to leave behind him many soldiers to safeguard the transportation of his supplies, which came from Canada, making his progress slow.
 He knew that the Americans had stores at Bennington, Vermont, so he then sent about a thousand Hessians to secure them.
 The invaders were met by Colonel John Stark with a body of militia, and so successfully did the Americans fight that only about seventy of the Hessians got back to the British camp.
 This was a hard blow to Burgoyne.

 Working on Plan 2, Colonel Barrimore St. Leger gathered a number of British soldiers and Six-Nation Indians about him and proceeded to the Mohawk Walley as planned.
 His first move was to besiege Fort Stanwix, which was held by 600 Continental soldiers.
-When St,.
-Leger learned that an army of 800 patriots was on its way to re-enforce the garrison at the fort, the Colonel sent a detachment of troops to meet it.
+When St. Leger learned that an army of 800 patriots was on its way to re-enforce the garrison at the fort, the Colonel sent a detachment of troops to meet it.
 At Oriskany, New York, the Americans were caught in a ravine and one of the bloodiest battles of the American Revolution was fought.
 The gallant American commander, General Nicholas Herkimer, was severely wounded, but, seated at the foot of a tree, he continued to shout his cheering orders to his men.
 The Americans held the field, and the British retreated.

 It was in this campaign that the American flag of stars and stripes was hoisted for the first time.
-While holding Fort Stanwix, New York the Continentals made a dispatched a regiment which captured five British flags.
+While holding Fort Stanwix, New York the Continentals made a dispatched a regiment that captured five British flags.
 These they hoisted, upside down, over their fort.
 Then above them, they raised their own flag, which the men had hastily put together.

 In June 1777, Congress decided upon a national flag.
 It was to be of alternate red and white stripes, thirteen of them, with a blue field containing white stars in a circle.
 Red was the emblem of strength, blue of unity, and white of purity.
 Mrs. Betsy Ross had, some weeks earlier made the first flag of this design.
 But, she would have found little resemblance to her beautiful handiwork in the first Red, White, and Blue raised over Fort Stanwix on August 6th.
 One man gave his white shirt, another his blue coat, and a third, strips of his wife’s red flannel petticoat.
 It was a curious makeshift, but the three colors went up with a lusty hurrah from the throats of the proud Americans.
 St. Leger continued to besiege the fort, but help for the defenders was near at hand.